aoijs/documentation/guide/begin/gateway-intents.md

----
-description: 'Discord API Intents, This is needed to Access Discord API'
----

 # Gateway Intents

-## Gateway Intents

 Gateways are Discord's form of real-time communication over secure WebSockets.
 Clients will receive events and data over the gateway they are connected to and send data over the REST API.